U.S. Route 50 in Maryland: Anne Arundel County

 Upon crossing the Patuxent River, US 50/US 301 and unsigned I-595 head into Anne Arundel County and continue through wooded areas with some farm fields, bending to the east-northeast.
 The road comes to a partial cloverleaf interchange with MD 424 to the north of Davidsonville.
 From here, the freeway runs through forested areas with some nearby housing developments, crossing the South River.
 The freeway curves to the east and heads near more dense residential development before it reaches a directional T interchange with the southern terminus of I-97, which leads north toward Baltimore.
 Past this interchange, the ramps leading to and from I-97 run parallel to US 50/US 301 to an interchange with the western terminus of MD 665, which runs southeast into Annapolis as a short freeway spur.
-From here, the highway heads into Parole and runs through a business area, coming to a partial cloverleaf interchange with MD 450, which leads into downtown Annapolis, to the south of the Westfield Annapolis shopping mall.
+From here, the highway heads into Parole and runs through a business area, coming to a partial cloverleaf interchange with MD 450, which leads into downtown Annapolis, to the south of the Annapolis Mall.
 The freeway soon intersects MD 2 at a partial cloverleaf interchange at Solomons Island Road.
 At this point, MD 2 joins US 50/US 301 and unsigned I-595 on the John Hanson Highway.
 The road heads northeast through wooded areas before coming to an interchange with MD 70 that serves downtown Annapolis.
 At this interchange, the unsigned I-595 designation ends, while US 50/US 301/MD 2 continue northeast on the John Hanson Highway.